Cray-HPE/docs-csm/upgrade/index.md

     After completion of the firmware update with FAS, the CSM product stream has been fully upgraded and configured.
-Refer to the 1.5 _HPE Cray EX System Software Getting Started Guide S-8000_ on the HPE Customer Support site for more information on other product streams to be upgraded and configured after CSM.
+Refer to the 1.5 _HPE Cray EX System Software Getting Started Guide S-8000_ on the HPE Customer Support site at https://support.hpe.com/connect/s/search#t=Documentsfor more information on other product streams to be upgraded and configured after CSM.